 Heal, Feed, Sustain is a 24-minute video that follows three students as they travel to three North Carolina companies to learn about biotechnology.
 It also features a free teacher guide with seven student activities, activity extensions, a curriculum connection matrix and more background information about biotechnology.

 |North Carolina Association for Biomedical Research||Video||Agriculture, Careers, Health, Industrial Biotech|

 K8 Science is a multimedia resource that includes information , lesson plans and slide sets on scientific topics related to current events.

 |Baylor College of Medicine||Animation, Audio, Lesson plans, Video||Agriculture, Food, Genetics, Health|

 The Marian Koshland Science Museum of the National Academy of Sciences provides a multimedia tour of various museum exhibits with links to activities and lessons that describe applications of DNA technology.

 |Marian Koshland Science Museum of the National Academy of Sciences||Lesson plans, Video||Genetics, Health|

-Your students will be captivated by the graphics of this resource as they learn what a microarray is and how these tools can be employed to simultaneously measure changes in gene expression across the genome of an organism.
-Students can conduct two different virtual experiments in model organisms, one measuring changes in gene expression in yeast, in both the presence and absence of O2, and another which measures the effect of a bronchoconstrictor drug on gene expression in asthmatic and non-asthmatic mice.
+Graphics teach what a microarray is and how these tools can be employed to simultaneously measure changes in gene expression across the genome of an organism.
+Students can conduct two different virtual experiments, one measuring changes in gene expression in yeast, and another which measures the effect of a bronchoconstrictor drug on gene expression in asthmatic and non-asthmatic mice.
 Along the way students learn about experimental design, how microarrays measure changes in gene expression, and methods of data analysis.
-Assessment quizzes help students measure their level of understanding at the end of these virtual experiments.
 This resource is geared primarily toward advanced high school and college students.

 |MIT BLOSSOMS Video Library||